-HI conformance testing tasks are described in Table 4.1, including decisions on whether some of these tasks need to be performed.
+HI conformance testing tasks are described below, including decisions on which tasks need to be performed. --

-Process Item Туре Description 1 Develop digital health system Task The developer creates, or modifies, a health system that uses healthcare identifiers.
-2 Self-assess conformance & resolve issues Task Once a HI implementation has been created or modified to support the HI conformance requirements, the developer may perform their own assessment of the HI implementation's conformance to these requirements.
+Process Item Туре Description 1 Develop software system Task The developer creates, or modifies, a health system that uses healthcare identifiers.
+2 Self-assess conformance and resolve issues Task Once an HI implementation has been created or modified, the developer may perform their own assessment of the HI implementation's conformance to these requirements.
 Conformance test documentation describes the tests to be applied (see section 3.3).
 3 Observed conformance testing needed?
-Decision The HI implementation must be submitted to a observed self-assessment session for an assessment of conformance, if any of the following is true (see section 4.1): The HI implementation has not previously been declared conformant; A new version of the HI implementation has been created that affects the implementation's conformance to the HI software requirements; A previous version of the HI implementation has been declared conformant but the developer has subsequently enhanced the HI implementation to support additional business use cases or conformance requirements and wants to claim conformance for these; A new version of the HI conformance requirements has been issued and the developer wants to claim conformance to this new version; or A new version of the HI implementation has been created with changes to software components that access and/or manage healthcare identifiers.
-4 Create an Implementation Conformance Statement Task The developer creates an Implementation Conformance Statement to indicate the conformance requirements supported by their HI implementation (see section 3.2).
-5 Request an observed testing session Task The developer can organise an observed self- assessment session with the Agency.
+Decision The HI implementation must be submitted for an observed conformance testing, if any of the following is true (see section 4.1): The HI implementation has not previously been declared conformant. • A new version of the HI implementation has been created that affects the implementation's conformance to the HI software requirements. • A previous version of the HI implementation has been declared conformant but the developer has subsequently enhanced the HI implementation to support additional business use cases or conformance requirements and wants to claim conformance for these. • A new version of the conformance profile requirements has been issued and the developer wants to claim conformance to this new version. • A new version of the HI implementation has been created with changes to software components that access and/or manage healthcare identifiers.
+4 Complete an Implementation Conformance Statement (ICS) Task The developer completes an Implementation Conformance Statement to indicate the conformance requirements supported by their HI implementation (see section 3.2).
+5 Request an observed testing session Task The developer can organise an observed assessment session with the Agency.
 The completed ICS (step 4) will assist in understanding the developer's testing needs.
 6 Observe formal conformance testing Task Formal conformance assessment is performed by the vendor while the Agency observes.
 7 Conformance achieved?
-Decision The Agency will advise the developer whether their HI implementation conforms to HI conformance requirements and advice the developer on necessary software changes.
+Decision The Agency will advise the developer whether their HI implementation conforms to conformance profile requirements and advice the developer on necessary software changes.
 8 Declare conformance Task The developer declares the conformance of the HI implementation (see section 3.6).